KarlGW/azfunc/_examples/http-trigger-queue-output/README.md

-# http-trigger
+# http-trigger-queue-output

-> Example with a HTTP trigger
+> Example with a HTTP trigger and a queue output binding

-This is an example of running an Azure Function with a HTTP triggered function.
+This is an example of running an Azure Function with a HTTP triggered function with a queue output binding.
 It is recommended to make use of the Function [Core](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) tools together with [azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite) to test and run this example application.

 * [Run the function](#run-the-function)
 * [Application structure](#application-structure)